 Who doesn’t love a craft project that repurposes some of what we already have on hand?
 With some greenery rescued from December and January’s wreaths, outdoor pots or home arrangements, a little floral foam, seasonal fillers and—an adorable winter hat—we have ourselves a cozy, cute door hanging.
 (Contributed by Renée Stewart-Hester; inspired by craftsbyamanda.com)

-Seasonal fillers, ideas include mini bird houses or faux pine trees, pinecones, pompoms, seasonal ornaments, etc. (Switch these up to highlight Valentine’s Day, St. Patrick’s Day, a birthday, an anniversary, etc.)
+Seasonal fillers, ideas include mini bird houses or faux pine trees, pinecones, pompoms, seasonal ornaments, etc. (Switch up to highlight Valentine’s Day, St. Patrick’s Day, a birthday, etc.)

 Decorative picks (or bamboo skewers covered in floral tape)